THANK YOU FOR YOUR REQUEST

-A regular name in the luxury restaurant interior design book, Martin Brudnizki has created acclaimed interiors for some of the world’s most prestigious commercial and residential addresses.
+A regular name in the luxury restaurant interior design, Martin Brudnizki has created acclaimed interiors for some of the world’s most prestigious commercial and residential addresses.
 Martin Brudnizki Design Studio was founded in 2000, and the designer has become known for his ability to understand, process and translate into the design space’s surroundings.
-Let’s travel into Soho-style genius of Martin Brudnizki projects.
+Let’s travel into the Soho-style genius of Martin Brudnizki projects.

 The IVY, London, UK

 Martin Brudnizki Design Studio was approached by Caprice Holdings to redesign an iconic London restaurant, The Ivy.
 Known around the world, The Ivy has been synonymous with style and status for almost a century and the quintessential West End establishment’s new look encapsulates those much-loved features that made it famous.
 From the original stained-glass windows to the focus on the best of British art, those elements which were the essence of The Ivy’s past interior remain.
 Whilst bringing the restaurant into the twenty-first century, a breathtaking central bar and elegant color palette reinvigorate the space.

 Located in the legendary Badrutt’s Palace Hotel in the Swiss ski resort of St. Moritz, focal points of the design include the skylight with views of the iconic hotel tower.
 Much of the concept was inspired by regional materials, with dark stained timber parquet flooring throughout, bordered by a locally sourced black marble, and panelled walls made from blackened pine which feature a traditional Sgraffito frieze often seen on the exterior of traditional Swiss chalets.